 - Get the low-down on all the traditions and rituals watching the incredible Day of the Dead parade then fiesta the night away in Mexico City and get into the true spirit of this haunting ceremonial festival.

-- Set out on a walking tour of Mexico City with your local leader, see the most iconic sights and get a taste of local art with a visit to the Frida Kahlo Museum in the Coyoacan neighbourhood – you'll check out the works in her former home and discover her art often focused on the notion of death.
+- Visit the Frida Kahlo Museum in the historic Coyoacan neighbourhood - you'll check out the works in her former home and discover her art often focused on the notion of death.

 Short Description